 Quick context from Wikipedia about Darnley’s parents: “Matthew Stewart, 4th Earl of Lennox, was third in line to the Scottish throne, and his wife Margaret Douglas was niece to Henry VIII and granddaughter of Henry VII.

 Was this marriage or wasn’t it another instance of Mary baiting Elizabeth?
 After all, Mary married the man who could help her steal the English throne.
 To dissuade her from this choice, Elizabeth had offered the widowed Queen of Scots her own favorite, Robert Dudley, as husband.
-The Six Wives of Henry VIII does an amazing job giving us this story, showing us an Elizabeth foiled in her plan to protect her throne and make her beloved a King at the same time.
-“How could she marry Darnley, I offered her Leicester.”
+Elizabeth R does an amazing job giving us this story, showing us an Elizabeth foiled in her plan to protect her throne and make her beloved a King at the same time. (“How could she marry Darnley, I offered her Leicester.“)